desrod/maas-autobuilder/README.md

 ## Installing and testing MAAS

-Just run `./bootstrap-maas.sh` with the appropriate option above.
+Just run './bootstrap-maas.sh' with the appropriate option above.
-Minimally, you'll want to use `./bootstrap-maas.sh -b` or `-i` to install just the components needed.
+Minimally, you'll want to use './bootstra-maas.sh -b' or '-i' to install just the components needed.

 I've done all the work needed to make this as idempotent as possible.
 It